-Family Mural Project - This free after-hours program series for families takes place during the summer's Food Truck Fridays when organizations in Balboa Park stay open late and offer free admission.
-Timken Teaching Artist Elizabeth Washburn facilitates a mural making activity for families out in front of the Timken.
+Family Mural Project - This free program for families takes place on various weekends throughout the year.
+Timken Teaching Artists and volunteers facilitate a mural making activity for families out in front of the Timken.
 Families have the opportunity to participate in painting a large mural.